Where to stay in Switzerland in winter

 Preda

-Preda (1789 m / 5869 ft) is a small village along the Glacier Express and Bernina Express route.
-It’s at the northern end of the Albula tunnel, that connects the Albula valley with the Upper Engadine.
+Preda (1789 m / 5869 ft) is a small village directly on the Glacier Express and Bernina Express routes.
+It’s at the northern end of the Albula tunnel, that connects the Albula Valley with the Upper Engadine.
 Preda can be reached by train in 1h35 from Chur and in 0h30 from St. Moritz.

 Preda is not visited by many tourists.
 It’s mainly known as the starting point of the sled run to Bergün.
-There are 2 hotel-restaurants.
+There are a few hotel/restaurants.
 A supermarket is not available.
 The larger and more popular winter villages of Bergün and Filisur are close by.
 You can get your groceries there.

 Peace and quiet are Preda's main advantages.
 Winter and snowshoe hikes can be made from town.
 One of them leads to the frozen Lake Palpuogna near the village.

 Note that the Albula tunnel is being rebuilt.
-The old tunnel is still used, but you can see work going on at and near the railway station.
-This will last until 2023-2024.
-You can learn about this project in the Info Arena in Preda.
-Guided information tours are held on request.
+The old tunnel is still used, but you may see work going on at and near the railway station.
+The new tunnel is scheduled to open in the summer of 2024.

 Riffelalp